- Must visit

 Discover the best of Madrid — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Madrid trip today.

-Spain’s premier art museum, famous for masterpieces by Velázquez, Goya, El Greco, Rubens, and Bosch.
-A core stop on Madrid’s Golden Triangle of Art.
+Spain’s premier fine art museum, famed for masterpieces by Velázquez, Goya, El Greco, Rubens, and Bosch.
+A top priority for first-time visitors and art lovers.

-Spain’s leading museum of modern and contemporary art, best known for Picasso’s Guernica alongside works by Dalí and Miró.
+Madrid’s leading modern art museum, best known for Picasso’s Guernica alongside major works by Dalí and Miró.
+Essential for 20th-century art.

-Madrid’s classic chickpea stew, traditionally served in stages with broth, vegetables, chickpeas, and assorted meats.
-It is one of the city’s signature comfort dishes.
+Madrid’s signature chickpea stew, traditionally served in stages with broth, vegetables, chickpeas, and assorted meats.
+It is one of the city’s most emblematic comfort dishes.

-A famous Madrid sandwich of fried squid rings in crusty bread, especially associated with bars around Plaza Mayor.
-It is a simple local staple and iconic snack.
+A classic Madrid sandwich of fried squid rings in crusty bread, especially associated with bars around Plaza Mayor.
+It is one of the city’s most iconic quick bites.

-Historic tavern especially known for cocido madrileño cooked in individual clay pots.
-A strong choice for an authentic, traditional meal.
+Historic tavern especially known for cocido madrileño cooked in individual clay pots, with a classic old-Madrid feel.

-Moderate for Western Europe: tapas and transit are reasonable, while central hotels and fine dining cost more.
+Moderate for Western Europe: museums and transit are fair, while central hotels and fine dining cost more.

 Official public transport app

-Madrid Barajas Airport -> Puerta del Sol
+Madrid Barajas Airport -> Atocha Station, Madrid

 Find answers to the most common questions about traveling from A Gudiña to Madrid by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Madrid, this guide helps you travel smarter and with confidence.